open-telemetry/opentelemetry-rust/opentelemetry-dynatrace/README.md

 crate provides additional propagators and exporters for sending telemetry data to [`Dynatrace`].

+> **Warning**
+> This exporter is deprecated.
+> Dynatrace supports ingesting Traces and Metrics natively via OTLP, and therefore these should be sent directly to Dynatrace via **OTLP protobuf over HTTP** using the built-in [`opentelemetry-otlp`] exporter instead.
+> See the [Dynatrace documentation for Rust] and the [Dynatrace documentation for ingesting metrics via OTLP] for details.

+[Dynatrace documentation for ingesting metrics via OTLP]: https://www.dynatrace.com/support/help/shortlink/send-metrics-via-otlp-exporter

 ## Exporter features

 * **Metrics** - Ingest metric data to Dynatrace using the [Dynatrace Metrics ingestion protocol].